 7. Observe and obey all posted signs and warnings.

 8. Keep off closed trails and closed areas.

 9. You must not use lifts or terrain if your ability is impaired through use of alcohol and drugs.

 10. You must have sufficient physical dexterity, ability and knowledge to safety load, ride and unload lifts.
 If in doubt, ask the lift attendant.

 KNOW THE CODE - Be Safety Conscious - It is Your Responsibility

 Avalanche Control Areas

-Outside the Lake Louise Ski Area boundary lies the backcountry of Banff National Park.
-Traveling in these areas is hazardous, and those leaving the ski area boundary do so at their own risk and must be prepared to travel on their own terms.
+Outside the Lake Louise Ski Resort boundary lies the backcountry of Banff National Park.
+Traveling in these areas is hazardous, and those leaving the Ski Resort boundary do so at their own risk and must be prepared to travel on their own terms.
 The backcountry is not patrolled and receives no avalanche control, and includes other hazards such as cliffs, rocks, trees, and becoming lost.
 Backcountry travelers must rely on themselves in case of emergency, as rescue may take considerable time to come to your aid.
 Please contact any Banff National Park information centre for more information on backcountry travel.